A Novel in a Year: The Easiest Way to Begin Your Writing Journey

-During November, which we've re-named NaNovember, we're of course exploring the idea of writing a 50,000 word novel in a month.
-But a month might not be the right timescale for everyone...
-In The Telegraph (in print and online) experienced...
+During November, which we've re-named NaNovember, we're of course exploring the idea of writing a 50,000-word novel in a month.
+But a month might not be the right timescale for everyone.
+In The Telegraph (in print and online), experienced authors share why stretching that goal over a full year can lead to a more polished and sustainable creative process.

 Frequently Asked Questions